 The bile acids are transported through the hepatocytes to resect them in canaliculi.
 The net effect of this enterohepatic recirculation is that each bile salt molecule is reused about 20 times, often two or three times during a single digestive phase.

-It should be noted that liver disease can dramatically alter this pattern of recirculation; for example, diseased hepatocytes have a lower capacity to extract bile acids from the portal blood and damage to the canalicular system can cause the exit of bile acids into the systemic circulation.
+It should be noted that liver disease can dramatically alter this recirculation pattern; for example, diseased hepatocytes have a lower capacity to extract bile acids from the portal blood, and damage to the canalicular system can cause the exit of bile acids into the systemic circulation.

 The systemic bile acid levels test is used clinically as a sensitive indicator of liver disease.

 Pattern and control of biliary secretion